sheyman/docs-barbican/api-docs/concepts.rst

 to by reading the project scope from the authentication token.

 Service administrators can read, set, and delete quota configurations for each project known to |product name|.
-The service administrator is recognized by its authenticated role.
-The service administrator's role is defined in |product name|'s policy.json file.
+These operations are available to an authenticated user that has the service administrator role.
+This role is defined in the |product name| policy.json configuration file.

-The default role for a service admin is "key-manager:service-admin".
+The name for a service administrator role is "keep:service-admin".

 Quotas can be enforced for the following |product name| resources: secrets, containers, and consumers.
+The configured quota value can be

+- -1 meaning no limit to the number of resources you can create
+- 0 meaning this resource has been disabled
-The configured quota value can be None (use the default), -1 (unlimited), 0 (disabled), or a positive integer defining the maximum number allowed for a project.
+- positive integer defining the maximum number allowed for a project

+If no value is specified, |product name| uses the default setting, and the quota value is set to None.

 .. _default_project_quotas: